Product and Furniture Design BA (Hons)

 Salary

-Important: Salary data below is not course specific, but contains data of all students of Product and Furniture Design BA (Hons) at the university.
+Important: Salary data below is not course specific, but contains data of all students of Design Studies at the university.
 Due to data collection methodology, salary data is mainly based on data related to undergraduate students.

 15 months after graduation | 3 years after graduation | 5 years after graduation | |